 So what did it all cost?
 That’s what you came for, after all.
-Let’s get to it!
-But first, some disclaimers.
+Let’s find out!

-This trip was in celebration of our 5th wedding anniversary.
-Thus, while we are budget conscious people, we intended to indulge more in comfort than would be typical of us.
+Since this trip was in celebration of our 5th wedding anniversary, we indulged more in comfort than would be typical of us.

-The first number is the budgeted amount and the second number is the actual amount!
+The first number is the amount spent and the second number is the budget!

 Since our original flight to Germany cost more, we anticipated spending more.
-Upon booking our flight to London, not only did it cost less, but we racked up more credit card points in the five month gap on our Capital One Venture card knocking $637 off the total cost.
+Upon booking our flight to London, not only did it cost less, but we racked up more credit card points in the five-month gap on our Capital One Venture card knocking $637 off the total cost.
 Cool!
-Note: we used Google Flights to look for our flights.
-I haven’t found a better site, honestly.
+Note: we used Google Flights to to book out flights.
+Best site in our experience.

 Scrambling, we couldn’t find anything remotely affordable and private in Amsterdam on such short notice.
 So we booked a room at the Ambassador City Hotel in Haarlem.
-Haarlem is 15 minutes away from Amsterdam by train and the cost, while higher than our original booking, was reasonable enough.
+Haarlem is 15 minutes away from Amsterdam by train.
+The cost, while higher than our original booking, was reasonable enough.

 This is part of the discrepancy in our budget vs. what our real cost was.
 Part of it was also due to the fluctuation of the Pound and Euro.
 It really worked out for us though.
 We loved Haarlem and it was a great location to get to Amsterdam, Keukenhof Gardens, and Zaanse Schans.

-In Gent, we bought a city pass which included 48 hours (we were there 2 1/2 days) of unlimited bus and tram rides.
+In Gent, we bought a city pass which included 48 hours of unlimited bus and tram rides.
 Awesome deal.
 Probably the only city card worth getting for us.
 The London and Amsterdam passes are hella expensive unless you are spending 10+ days in each place.
 You can’t possibly see all the stuff it gives you access to!

 Oh god.
 The food.
 So much and so good.

 Not much to say here.
 We’re not shoppers, though Mrs. Fi did buy some new clothes.
-We did get a little cold and sort throat for a few days over there and needed cough drops.
-They have some dope cough drops — so strong!
+We did get a little cold/sore throat for a few days and needed cough drops.
+Their pharmacies had some dope cough drops — so strong!

-The typical trinkets and postcards for family.
+The typical trinkets and postcards for our families.
 Amsterdam is hilarious because even though marijuana use is strictly regulated (I don’t think I caught a whiff of it the entire time), the souvenir shops have everything with a pot leaf on it.

 House/Dog Sitter $500/$500

 My brother house sat and took care of Russell (our black lab).
-I think they really bonded because every time he comes over to the house now, Russell freaks out (in a good way).
+I think they really bonded.
+Rusell freaks out every time he’s mentioned now.

 So there it is!
 We went over our budget by $365.
-There’s not really any regret there though.
+No regrets though.
 This was definitely a trip many would consider once in a lifetime and it is a privilege being able to afford it while still pursuing early retirement.
 There are many ways to see the world on all kinds of budgets.
-I would consider our budget moderate for two people traveling for three weeks through three countries that trend pricier than other European countries like Italy, Slovenia, Croatia, etc. It can be done cheaper and it can be done for a lot more–it’s all about preference.
+I would consider our budget moderate for two people traveling for three weeks through three countries that trend pricier than other European countries like Hungary, Slovenia, Croatia, etc. It can be done cheaper and it can be done for a lot more–it’s all about preference.